opensvc/docs.opensvc.com/source/collector.docker.registries.rst

 users/<user_id> or users/<username>
 ***********************************

-* The user identified by <user_id> or <username> is the only one allowed to push and pull repositories with that prefix.
+* The user identified by ``<user_id>`` or ``<username>`` is the only one allowed to push and pull repositories with that prefix.
-* Pushing also requires the DockerRegistriesPusher privilege and registry publication to one of the user's groups on unrestricted registries.
+* Pushing also requires the ``DockerRegistriesPusher`` privilege and registry publication to one of the user's groups on unrestricted registries.
-* Pushing also requires the DockerRegistriesPusher privilege and registry responsibility to one of the user's groups on restricted registries.
+* Pushing also requires the ``DockerRegistriesPusher`` privilege and registry responsibility to one of the user's groups on restricted registries.
-* Pulling also requires the DockerRegistriesPuller privilege and registry publication to one of the user's groups.
+* Pulling also requires the ``DockerRegistriesPuller`` privilege and registry publication to one of the user's groups.
-* A service can never push or pull repositories with a users/ prefix.
+* A service can never push or pull repositories with a ``users/`` prefix.

 groups/<group_id> or groups/<groupname>
 ***************************************

-* Members of the group identified by <group_id> or <groupname> are allowed to push and pull repositories with that prefix.
+* Members of the group identified by ``<group_id>`` or ``<groupname>`` are allowed to push and pull repositories with that prefix.
-* Pushing also requires the DockerRegistriesPusher privilege and registry publication to one of the user's groups on unrestricted registries.
+* Pushing also requires the ``DockerRegistriesPusher`` privilege and registry publication to one of the user's groups on unrestricted registries.
-* Pushing also requires the DockerRegistriesPusher privilege and registry responsibility to one of the user's groups on restricted registries.
+* Pushing also requires the ``DockerRegistriesPusher`` privilege and registry responsibility to one of the user's groups on restricted registries.
-* Pulling also requires the DockerRegistriesPuller privilege and registry publication to one of the user's groups.
+* Pulling also requires the ``DockerRegistriesPuller`` privilege and registry publication to one of the user's groups.
-* A service can never push or pull repositories with a groups/ prefix.
+* A service can never push or pull repositories with a ``groups/`` prefix.

 apps/<app_id> or apps/<appname>
 *******************************

-* Members of the groups the application identified by <app_id> or <appname> is published to are allowed to pull repositories with that prefix.
+* Members of the groups the application identified by ``<app_id>`` or ``<appname>`` is published to are allowed to pull repositories with that prefix.
-* Members of the groups responsible for the application identified by <app_id> or <appname> are allowed to push repositories with that prefix.
+* Members of the groups responsible for the application identified by ``<app_id>`` or ``<appname>`` are allowed to push repositories with that prefix.
-* Pushing also requires the DockerRegistriesPusher privilege and registry publication to one of the user's groups on unrestricted registries.
+* Pushing also requires the ``DockerRegistriesPusher`` privilege and registry publication to one of the user's groups on unrestricted registries.
-* Pushing also requires the DockerRegistriesPusher privilege and registry responsibility to one of the user's groups on restricted registries.
+* Pushing also requires the ``DockerRegistriesPusher`` privilege and registry responsibility to one of the user's groups on restricted registries.
-* Pulling also requires the DockerRegistriesPuller privilege and registry publication to one of the user's groups.
+* Pulling also requires the ``DockerRegistriesPuller`` privilege and registry publication to one of the user's groups.
-* A service can never push repositories with a apps/ prefix.
+* A service can never push repositories with a ``apps/`` prefix.
-* Services with a matching application code are allowed to pull repositories with a apps/ prefix.
+* Services with a matching application code are allowed to pull repositories with a ``apps/`` prefix.

 other prefixes
 **************

-* Only users member of one of the registry responsible groups and with the DockerRegistriesPusher privilege are allowed to push to an arbitrarily prefixed repository.
+* Only users member of one of the registry responsible groups and with the ``DockerRegistriesPusher`` privilege are allowed to push to an arbitrarily prefixed repository.
-* Users member of one of the registry publication groups and with the DockerRegistriesPuller privilege are allowed to pull from an arbitrarily prefixed repository.
+* Users member of one of the registry publication groups and with the ``DockerRegistriesPuller`` privilege are allowed to pull from an arbitrarily prefixed repository.
 * Service whose application code is published to registry publication group are allowed to pull from an arbitrarily prefixed repository.

 Public collector policies
 -------------------------

-Users created on the public collector all have the DockerRegistriesManager, DockerRegistriesPusher and DockerRegistriesPuller privileges, so they can declare their own private registry on the public collector and control its responsible an publication groups.
+Users created on the public collector all have the ``DockerRegistriesManager``, ``DockerRegistriesPusher`` and ``DockerRegistriesPuller`` privileges, so they can declare their own private registry on the public collector and control its responsible an publication groups.
 A new registry has its responsible and publication group set to the creator's primary group, which is quite restrictive.

 Private collector policies
 --------------------------

-On a private collector, the collector managers have the choice to give the DockerRegistriesManager, DockerRegistriesPusher and DockerRegistriesPuller privileges to a selected population.
+On a private collector, the collector managers have the choice to give the ``DockerRegistriesManager``, ``DockerRegistriesPusher`` and ``DockerRegistriesPuller`` privileges to a selected population.

-The DockerRegistriesPuller and DockerRegistriesPusher privileges are sufficient to publish images in allowed users/ groups/ and apps/.
-The DockerRegistriesManager is required to publish images to arbitrary locations (global/, site/ for example).
+The DockerRegistriesPuller and DockerRegistriesPusher privileges are sufficient to publish images in allowed ``users/`` ``groups/`` and ``apps/``.
+The DockerRegistriesManager is required to publish images to arbitrary locations (``global/``, ``site/`` for example).

 Provision a registry service
 ----------------------------